tokisuno/nvim/README.md

 # tokisuno's Neovim Setup

 ## Organization
 * I wanted to keep everything isolated from the main nvim folder, so I put everything in a separate folder in the `nvim/lua` dir.
 * `lucas` is my (current) main configuration
-* `test` is where I am reconstructing my setup to use less plugins
+* This means if you want to test the config on your own, it can be done painlessly!!

+*screenshots tba*